neuvector/docs/user/pages/03.configuration/01.console/01.replacecert/docs.md

     keyFile: tls.key
     pemFile: tls.crt
 ```
-then update with `helm upgrade -i neuvector ...`
+Then update with `helm upgrade -i neuvector ...`
+For reference here are all the values https://github.com/neuvector/neuvector-helm/blob/5.0.0/charts/core/values.yaml